[update 8-30-2017: I just posted a chart of set-up instructions for all (I think!) of the sample braids I show in these photos and in the videos.]

 This doesn’t tend to happen when I am braiding with longer loops (narrower angle of ‘spread’ for all the loops) or with more loops than 5 (a more stable structure).

-Even number of loops: You will end up having one more loop on one of the hands than on the other when it comes time to do the loop transfer.
+Even number of loops: If you braid a triangle braid with an even number of loops, you will end up having one more loop on one of the hands than on the other when it comes time to do the loop transfer.
+(With a 6-loop braid, one hand will always be holding 4 loops when it is about to lose a loop, while the other hand will always be holding 3 loops when it is about to lose a loop.)
 I recommend going through the same number of loops on each hand.
 Let it be the loops that are skipped over that are a different number on the two hands.

 So, for a 6-loop braid, put the operator finger through only one loop on each hand, as for a 5-loop triangle braid.
 You will be skipping over one loop on the left hand and two loops on the right hand.